Named ripper fields

 - It is a pure Ruby library.
 Why not gem?
 We need a good reason to merge it to the package.

 - It is huge and therefore difficult to maintain.
 Can't we (semi-)automatically generate the code from parse.y?

 - We don't guarantee the compatibility of AST between Ruby versions.
 This library could mislead users into thinking it guarantees comatibility.

-Updated by kddeisz (Kevin Newton) 9 months ago
+Updated by kddnewton (Kevin Newton) almost 2 years ago

 To respond to your points @mame (Yusuke Endoh):